fieldtrip/website/development/project/opm_helmet_design.md

     cfg.template = 'fieldline_hole.stl';
     [tmpcfg, hole] = ft_sensorplacement(cfg, headshape);

-This returns a cell-array for each of the objects which we can plot in MATLAB:
+This returns a cell-array for each of the objects, which we can plot in MATLAB:

     figure
     ft_plot_headshape(headshape, 'facecolor', 'skin', 'facealpha', 1, 'axes', true);
     ft_plot_mesh(helmet, 'facecolor', 'lightgray', 'facealpha', 0.5, 'edgecolor', 'none');
     ft_plot_mesh(sensor, 'facecolor', 'r', 'facealpha', 1, 'edgecolor', 'none');
     ft_plot_mesh(holder, 'facecolor', 'g', 'facealpha', 1, 'edgecolor', 'none');
-    ft_plot_mesh(hole, 'facecolor', 'b', 'facealpha', 0.5, 'edgecolor', 'none');
+    % ft_plot_mesh(hole, 'facecolor', 'b', 'facealpha', 0.5, 'edgecolor', 'none');
+    % ft_plot_mesh(padding, 'facecolor', 'm', 'facealpha', 0.5, 'edgecolor', 'none');
     ft_headlight

 {% include image src="/assets/img/tutorial/opm_helmet_design/spherical4.png" width="600" %}

 Subsequently we export the translated and rotated objects to STL files, so that we can combine them with the shell to make the 3D model of the complete helmet.

+    mkdir spherical

     for i=1:numel(sensor)
         disp(chansel{i});
-        filename = sprintf('spherical-sensor-%s.stl', chansel{i});
+        filename = sprintf('spherical/sensor-%s.stl', chansel{i});
         ft_write_headshape(filename, sensor(i), 'fileformat', 'stl');
-        filename = sprintf('spherical-holder-%s.stl', chansel{i});
+        filename = sprintf('spherical/holder-%s.stl', chansel{i});
         ft_write_headshape(filename, holder(i), 'fileformat', 'stl');
-        filename = sprintf('spherical-hole-%s.stl', chansel{i});
+        filename = sprintf('spherical/hole-%s.stl', chansel{i});
         ft_write_headshape(filename, hole(i), 'fileformat', 'stl');
+        filename = sprintf('spherical/padding-%s.stl', chansel{i});
+        ft_write_headshape(filename, padding(i), 'fileformat', 'stl');
     end

-This results in 19 channels times 3 files, so 57 STL files on disk.
-In principle you only need the hole files, since the sensors don't need to be printed (these are basically only dummies for visualisation purposes), and multiple sensor holders can be 3D printed from the original sensor STL file without translatiopns and rotations.
+This results in 19 channels times 4 files, so 76 STL files on disk.
+In principle you only need the hole files, since the sensors don't need to be printed (these are basically only dummies for visualisation purposes), and multiple sensor holders can be 3D printed from the original sensor STL file without translations and rotations.

 In part 4 of this tutorial we will explain how to combine the different STL files into the final helmet design.